arkhitech/redmine_update_reminder/README.md

 Start it by typing `/start` to get a list of all available commands.
 Issue the  `/newbot` command and it will ask you to come up with the name for our new bot.
 The name must end with "bot" word.
-On success @BotFather will give you token for your new bot and a link so you could quickly add the bot to contact list.
+On success @BotFather will give you a token for your new bot and a link so you could quickly add the bot to contact list.
 You'll have to invent a new name if the registration fails.

 You should enter the token you've just created on the Plugin Settings page.